iiasa/Condor_run_R/configuring.md

 Default value: `""` for `Condor_run.R`.

 Directory for output files.
 Relative to the current working directory on the execution point and also on the submit machine when [`OUTPUT_DIR_SUBMIT`](#output_dir_submit) is not set.
-In that case, the directory is excluded form the bundle.
+In that case, the directory is excluded from the bundle.

 When `OUTPUT_DIR` does not exist, it will be created.